Tritium Exit Signs

 Once you tell us how many exit signs you will be recycling, we will send you a quote confirming the price to recycle your exit signs and a worksheet to complete.

-Once we receive an approval number for your exit signs, we will send a recycling kit that will include the following items:
+Once we receive an approval number for your exit signs, we will create the recycling kit and provide:

 3. PACKAGE AND SHIP YOUR TRITIUM EXIT SIGNS FOR RECYCLING